 The fastest and most flexible way to format the embedded spreadsheet is to make use of styles.
 When working on an embedded spreadsheet, you can access the cell styles created in Calc and use them.
-However, the best approach is to create specific cell styles for presentation spreadsheets, as the Calc cell styles are likely to be unsuitable when working within Impress.
+However, a better approach is to create specific cell styles for presentation spreadsheets, as the Calc cell styles are likely to be unsuitable when working within Impress.

-To apply a style (or manually format the cell attributes) to a cell or group of cells simultaneously, first select the range to which the changes will apply.
+To apply a style to a cell or group of cells simultaneously (or manually format their cell attributes), first select the range to which the changes will apply.
 A range consists of one or more cells, normally forming a rectangular area.
 A selected range consisting of more than one cell can be recognized easily because all its cells are shaded.
 To select a multiple-cell range: